River Garry, Inverness-shire: Hydro-electric power

 Loch Cuaich and Loch Garry are both used to supply water to hydro-electric power stations.
 The first proposals for hydro-electric power on the River Garry and the River Moriston, a little further to the north, were proposed in 1928 and were set out in the West Highland Power Bill.
 It was promoted by a private company, and would have involved diverting the water to the west coast, rather than allowing it to continue flowing eastwards to the Great Glen.
 The bill was rejected by Parliament, as were three Caledonian Water Power Bills for similar projects proposed in 1936, 1937 and 1938.

 The Garry–Moriston scheme, which includes further power stations on the River Moriston, was one of several constructed by the North of Scotland Hydro-Electric Board, a public body formed in 1943 to promote water power in the Highlands.
-They used profits from similar schemes in the southern Highlands to fund remote schemes such as this, in order to stimuate economic regeneration of the area.
+They used profits from similar schemes in the southern Highlands to fund remote schemes such as this, in order to stimulate economic regeneration of the area.
 The architect James Shearer ensured that the buildings blended into the landscape in an era where people were increasingly concerned about the impact of construction schemes on the scenery.
 The dam at the eastern end of Loch Cuaich is a large mass earth fill dam, constructed in 1955 by W M Halcrow and Partners.
 The design was by the engineers James Williamson and Partners, with input from Shearer.
 The dam consists of a compacted earth core, with a reinforced concrete wall on its upstream face and coursed masonry on its downstream face.
 Rather than having a conventional spillway running down the dam, excess water is fed into a tunnel at the intake gatehouse, and discharges into a spillway cut into the rock beyond its northern edge.
 At the bottom of the spillway, it is shaped like a ski jump, so that water cascading down the slope rises up into the air and falls into the river as spray, some distance from the foundations of the dam.
 The dam is 125 ft high and 1050 ft long, and was the largest dam of its type in Scotland when it was built.
 Compensation water to maintain the flow in the river below the dam is discharged through a discharge valve at the centre of the dam, which has a small turbine hall built over the top of it.